41 Hibiscus Varieties For Your Garden

 hardiness-zones hardiness zones 5-9

-The Woodbridge hibiscus is a tall, upright shrub that originated in the forests of Eastern Asia.
-It’s known for its massive fuchsia-pink blooms, which grow in a subtle spiral pattern, giving the flowers a dynamic and eye-catching form.
+The ‘Woodbridge’ hibiscus is a tall, upright shrub native to the forests of Eastern Asia.
+It has massive fuchsia-pink blooms, which grow in a subtle spiral pattern, giving the flowers a dynamic and eye-catching form.

 Share This Post